 Our universe shines a little less brightly today as we lose a good friend!

-–Michael McAteer, Director of Commercial Energy Efficiency Services, National Grid
+–Michael McAteer, former Director of Commercial Energy Efficiency Services, National Grid

 I am at a loss for words.
 George was indeed a force for good in our corner of the universe.
 He will be missed by many in the energy efficiency community.
 My thoughts and prayers will be with his family.